George Birkbeck Hill: Life

-On his retirement from teaching he devoted himself to the study of English 18th century literature, and established his reputation as the most learned commentator on the works of Samuel Johnson.
+On his retirement from teaching he devoted himself to the study of 18th-century English literature, and established his reputation as the most learned commentator on the works of Samuel Johnson.
+His six-volume edition for the Clarendon Press of Boswell's Life of Johnson (1887) has remained the standard edition for scholarly use into the twenty-first century.

 Remaining true to his family's radical roots, Hill was a strong supporter of the Liberal Party and actively campaigned on behalf of Gladstone in the mid-1880s.
 He settled at Oxford in 1887, and in 1889 made a trip retracing the footsteps of Johnson and Boswell's Scottish trip, but from 1891 onwards his winters were usually spent abroad for his health.

 George Birkbeck Hill was editor of the published letters (1874–1879) of Charles George Gordon; this editorial role arose from a family connection.
 Birkbeck Hill's wife Annie was the sister of Sir John Scott (1841–1904), who was judicial advisor to the Khedive from 1891 to 1898 and a close personal friend of Charles George Gordon.
 Birkbeck Hill's sister Laura was the second wife of Sir John Scott's father.

 His wife Annie died in Aspley Guise on 30 October 1902, and he died shortly thereafter, at Hampstead, London, on 27 February 1903.

 Hill and his wife are buried at Aspley Guise, and he bequeathed his Johnsonian library to Pembroke College, Oxford.

 They had five sons and two daughters; all seven children were born at Tottenham.

 One son died in 1882.
 Three of their five sons were knighted: Sir Maurice Hill, a judge on the High Court, Sir Norman Hill, a well-known legal authority on shipping, and Sir Leonard Erskine Hill, a physiologist made F.R.S.
 Their elder Margaret daughter married Sir William James Ashley.